microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/freezer_monitor/_index.md

 ### Scenario 2: Send alert when freezer is too warm

-As the manager of the Chicago store, you can use the Grafana dashboard to see the current temperature, but you're a busy person so you want to be notified when the temperature exceeds the safe threshold of 15°F so you can take action immediately.
+As the manager of the Chicago store, you can use the Grafana dashboard to see the current temperature.
+While taking care of other store activities, you want to be notified when the temperature exceeds the safe threshold of 15°F so you can take action immediately.

 __NOTE: This won't really send you email because the server is not configured to send smtp messages.
 However, it will help you understand the potential options available to a store manager.__